The Neck, Bruny Island

 The Neck our next stop, is an isthmus of land which connects the north and south of Bruny.
 You can take the stairs up to the top of the lookout for a spectacular 360 degree view.

-After lunch there is a stop at Get Shucked Oysters where you have the opportunity to taste some of the freshest and best oysters in Tasmania.
+Get Shucked Oysters where you have the opportunity to taste some of the freshest and best oysters in Tasmania.

 Last stop before the ferry is Bruny Island House of Whisky who make their own delicious Single Malt Whisky, Trappers Hut and also provide tastings and sales for over 110 of Tasmania’s best whiskies.